jeremymatt/sugar_house_monitor/design/plan.md

 ## C. Display Pi
 - Pi Zero with a small screen.
-- Loads `status.json` from server and displays values visually.
+- Loads the per-component `status_*.json` files from the server and displays values visually.
 - Will likely be implemented in pygame.

 ---